kherge-archive/console/README.md

 Getting Started
 ---------------

-You must be familiar with some of the third-party libraries that are used by Console in order to be able to make sense of anything.
+You need to be familiar with some of the third-party libraries that are used by Console in order to be able to make sense of anything.
 These libraries come from [Symfony][], an open source web application framework.
 For your convenience, the documentation for the most relevant libraries are linked below.